 Wet Woodland, the natural woodland cover for wet soils with Willow, Alder, Birch and Ash as dominant trees.

-Woodpasture and Parkland has individual or groups of trees within grazed grassland with the majority of veteran trees found in historic parklands.
+Woodpasture and Parkland has individual or groups of trees within grazed grassland.
+The majority of veteran trees are found in historic parklands.